shinyikang/IntroToIM/midterm_project/README.md

 ![](prototype.jpg)

 When coding, I had to find ways to make some of the features operate in a certain way.
 For instance, I wanted the buzzer to play the melody only once after the bag is supposedly closed (the FSR value is over 700).
 To put in this feature, I referred to online resources and found out that I should use a boolean variable.
-Ultimately, the code worked as shown in this [video of my prototype](https://www.youtube.com/watch?v=F6Es3urRpkI).
+Ultimately, the code worked as shown in this [video of my prototype](https://www.youtube.com/watch?v=slBqEGOy0Qc).

 After I was done with prototyping /coding, I moved on to build the final product.
 I personally found this to be the hardest part since I had to figure out ways to securely and cleanly attach the servos, LEDs, and FSR onto a cotton/tote bag.
 Also, I've never soldered anything before, so I had to practice doing it.
-On a side note, to make the FSR (easily broken when soldered) independent from the breadboard, I got to learn a different method of connecting wires that does not involve soldering.
-Although I went through a lot of trials and errors, I did manage to finish everything.
+On a side note, I got to learn a different method of connecting wires that does not involve soldering to make the FSR (easily broken when soldered) independent from the breadboard, Although I went through a lot of trials and errors, I did manage to finish everything.

+**Potential Improvements**

+Thankfully, most of what I planned for HappyBag turned out to work properly.

 ### Schematic